EndoTaishi/CLASSIC/documentation/runPrep.md

 # Compiling CLASSIC for serial and parallel simulations {#compilingMod}

-CLASSIC's Makefile (/Makefile) is setup to allow easy compilation for serial or parallel model running.
+CLASSIC's Makefile facilitates the compilation of the model code for running in serial mode or in parallel.

-There are three options when compiling:

-- For a serial run, use the command "make mode=serial" or just "make"
-- For a parallel run, use either the command "make mode=parallel"
-- For a supercomputer run, use the command "make mode=supercomputer"
+The basic command "make" (without options) compiles the code for running in serial mode.

+The "mode" option can be specified on the "make" command line to target different platforms and/or compilation modes as follows:

+make mode=<mode>

+where <mode> is:

+        serial        - compiles code for serial runs (default) parallel      - compiles code for parallel runs

 The serial compilation is presently set to use the GNU compiler (gfortran).

+Parallel compilation uses the MPI wrapper "mpif90".
+Use "mpif90 -show" to display the pre-configured compiler command for the system.
+The Makefile is currently set to use the GNU compiler with "mpif90".
+The settings for the compiler as well as the include/library flags are system dependent and will likely require modification on each system.

+There are two additional modes that are particularly useful for users with access to the ECCC supercomputer environment.
+These are:

+        ppp           - compiles code for parallel runs using the Intel compiler on the ECCC pre/post-processing clusters supercomputer - compiles code for parallel runs using the Intel compiler on the ECCC supercomputers

-Parallel compilation uses the GNU MPI compiler mpif90.
-The supercomputer compilation is setup for the ECCC supercomputer environment and is unlikely to be useful for non-ECCC users.
+These modes are unlikely to be useful for non-ECCC users.

-Upon compilation all object (.o) and module (.mod) files are placed in the objectFiles folder.
-The executable in placed in the bin folder.
+Upon compilation, all object (.o) and module (.mod) files are placed into an "objectFiles" directory.
+These directories are labelled with an additional suffix according to the compilation mode used (except for the serial mode case).
+Executables are placed in the "bin" directory, again labelled according to the compilation mode.

-A useful command is 'make clean', which removes all *.o *.mod and the model binary.
+A useful command is 'make clean', which removes all *.o *.mod files (for a specified mode).
 This can allow a fresh compilation which can be handy if some parameters are changed that aren't being refreshed on a make.
+Note that a re-compilation will overwrite an existing executable of the same name (i.e. mode) in the "bin" directory.

 # Setting up the joboptions file {#setupJobOpts}